wsm1992/spidock/README.md

 to select diffirent environment

 # Spider
-the actual logic in [app/spider.rb](https://github.com/wsm1992/spidock/blob/master/app/spider.rb),you can make a spider with [Watir](https://github.com/watir/watir) libary
+the actual logic in [app/spider.rb](https://github.com/wsm1992/spidock/blob/master/app/spider.rb),you can make your spider with [Watir](https://github.com/watir/watir) libary

+please enjoy your web crawling